 We’ve been there – you have a huge project coming up and you need to order promos for an upcoming event.
-You have some great ideas, but there's a problem – you’re struggling to fit everything into your budget.
+Or maybe, you’re looking for a unique way to reward customers.
+You’ve got some great ideas, but there's a problem – you’re struggling to fit everything into your budget.
 You didn’t plan ahead, and now you feel constrained.
 Working with a budget can be stressful, but it doesn’t have to be.

 Your company’s promotional strategy depends on one factor: the budget.
 The marketing budget is an estimate of costs required to complete various marketing strategies.
-When you order giveaways or attend a trade show, you typically have to delve into your marketing budget.
+When you order corporate gifts, swag giveaways or attend a trade show, you typically have to delve into your marketing budget.

 The percentage of revenue used for promotional strategies varies by company, but Entrepreneur Magazine suggests that businesses with less than 5 years of experience use 12 to 20 percent of their revenue for marketing, with more experienced companies using 6 to 12 percent.